-The Executive Board of the controlling company defines the business strategy, as well as a consistent risk strategy for the MLP Financial Holding Group.
+The Executive Board of the controlling company defines the business strategy and a consistent risk strategy for MLP Financial Holding Group.
 The Group-wide risk propensity is derived from the risk strategy, taking into account the risk-bearing ability.
-On this basis, framework conditions for risk management in the MLP Financial Holding Group are then defined.
+On this basis, framework conditions for risk management at MLP Financial Holding Group are then defined.
 The readiness to take risks is regularly checked and adjusted as necessary.

-The following basic principles are consistent with the business strategy and describe the central framework conditions for the risk management at the MLP Financial Holding Group:
+The following basic principles are consistent with the business strategy and describe the central framework conditions for the risk management at MLP Financial Holding Group:

-The Executive Board is responsible for proper organisation of the business and its further development:
+The Executive Board is responsible for the proper organisation of the business and its further development:

 This responsibility includes defining appropriate strategies and setting up appropriate internal control procedures in particular - thereby assuming responsibility for all significant elements of risk management.
 The task of defining the business and risk strategy cannot be delegated.
-It is the responsibility of the Executive Board to implement the strategies, assess the risks associated with them and also put in place and monitor measures to ensure that these risks are limited.
+It is the responsibility of the Executive Board to implement the strategies, assess the risks associated with them in addition to putting them in place and monitoring measures to ensure that these risks are limited.